-The PBGC insures the pensions of over 40 million Americans, has 2500 employees and manages $50 billion in investable assets.
+The PBGC insures the pensions of over 40 million Americans, has 2500 employees and manages over $50 billion in investable assets.
 It pays out approximately $4 billion annually.
 The PBGC is regularly at the forefront of all aspects of the investment and management of pensions and pension risks, and it plays a leading role in the restructuring of industries such as airlines, steel and autos.

 Mr. Millard’s tenure at the PBGC was focused on reducing the Corporation’s long-term deficit through two initiatives – more aggressive stances in bankruptcy negotiations, and greater diversification in the Corporation’s investment policy.

 Under his direction the agency took aggressive positions with General Motors and Delphi in the Delphi bankruptcy case.
 Those actions resulted in a substantial reduction in the PBGC’s deficit.
 Overall, during Mr. Millard’s tenure, the Corporation’s deficit was reduced from $18 billion to $11 billion.